jzleetcode/jzleetcode.github.io/src/content/blog/leet-1041-hackerrank-gfg-robot-bounded-in-circle.md

 This is a popular question seen on LeetCode, LintCode, GeeksForGeeks, and HackerRank.

+For a related but much harder question, see [project euler 208 and hackerrank robot walks](../hackerrank-robot-walks-project-euler-208/).

 ## LeetCode, GeeksForGeeks, and LintCode Question

 On an infinite plane, a robot initially stands at `(0, 0)` and faces north.
 Note that: